fsjohnhuang/Overload/README.md

 ![](./logo.jpg)<br/>
-**Overload** is a standalone library which to mimic function overloading for JavaScript.
+**Overload** is not only a standalone library which to mimic function overloading for JavaScript.

 ### In This Documentation
 [1.
 Basic Usage](#basic-usage)<br/>